 - Declarations of interest form, and manage any conflicts of interest as they arise in accordance with our policy and procedures

-- Volunteer agreement form, which sets out the joint commitment to volunteering for us.
+- Volunteer agreement form, which sets out the joint commitment to working with us.
 This is binding in honour only.

 The ERG roundtable meeting will be held annually and members of the group will be invited to shape the agenda.
 We'll also invite you to attend and participate in other events and activities.
 We'll aim to give you a minimum of four weeks’ notice for all events and requests whenever possible.